cenwadike/repute-ink/README.md

-# ReputeDemo contract
+# Repute contract

-This repo contains the source code for a minimum smart contract of repute in [ink!](https://use.ink/).
+This repo contains the source code for a minimum smart contract of a reputation system in [ink!](https://use.ink/).

 ## How it works